harshalmistry/images/README.md

 mvn clean install
 java -jar target/eureka-service-0.0.1-SNAPSHOT.jar
 ```
-It should start local eureka server on port 8761.
+It should start locally eureka server on port 8761.
 It can be changed in application.properties (server.port)

 **Gateway Service**